 The Carta research team investigated the equity allocations from 7,764 companies and 18,228 founders to provide useful benchmarks to early-stage founding teams.
 All companies in this data set were founded on or after January 1, 2019.

-In the full report, we show you exactly how founding teams of your size have split equity recently.
+The full report shows you exactly how founding teams of your size have split equity recently.
 Download the report and walk into your upcoming cofounder conversations with confidence.